 The seriousness of this Zero-Day vulnerability is a call-to-action.
 It’s time to re-educate yourself on what patching means.
 It’s easy to grow complacent, letting Microsoft handle the heavy lifting on Patch Tuesday for Windows.
 But the fact of the matter is that OS patching isn’t enough to cut it anymore in today’s security climate.
 Operating systems are no longer the focus for hackers; it’s the other programs you don’t think about that are the real targets.
 Google Chrome?
 Check.
 Adobe products?
 Check.
 Oracle JDK?
 Check.

-The latest vulnerability reveal from Adobe should be a wake-up call.
-Every day new holes are being found, and new holes mean new ways for hackers to get into your network.
+The latest vulnerability reveal from Adobe should be a wake-up call and makes a case for 3rd party patching policies.
+Every day brings new-found holes and new holes mean new ways for hackers to get into your network.

 What You Should Do